bplx/This-Game-Sucks/README.md

-# This Game Fucking Sucks LOL
+# This Gam Sucks LOL
 ###### Read the code at your own risk, may cause major loss of braincells

 i really suck at C++..